What is different about ladies golf balls

 What golf balls do female pros use?

-There are a few key differences between golf balls designed for men and women.
+There are a few critical differences between golf balls designed for men and women.
 First, ladies’ golf balls tend to have a softer compression, which means they will compress more easily when hit.

 This results in less distance but more accuracy off the tee.
 Second, the dimples on ladies’ golf balls are often smaller and more closely spaced than those on men’s balls.